jadudm/18f-blinkie/docs/index.md

 On the QtPy, there's a tiny reset button.
 Press it once.

-*OH NOES!
-YOU BROKE IT!*

-Ha.
-See what I did there?
-That was funny.

 You have now moved your QtPy into "program mode."
-A solid, green light should be showing on the QtPy.
-Next, open up your Finder (or Explorer, or file-clickie-poker, or whatever you call it), and go to your Downloads folder.
+Two things will happen.
+First, a solid, green light should be showing on the QtPy.
+Second, a new drive should have appeared on your computer; it will be called **QTPY_BOOT**.

+Open up your Finder and go to your Downloads folder.
 You should find the .uf2 file you just downloaded.
-And, in your Finder, a new drive should have shown up.
-It will be called **QTPY_BOOT**.

 Drag the .uf2 file onto the drive **QTPY_BOOT**.

-This will reprogram the 18F blinkie with the code you wrote and downloaded.

 ### Sit Back and Watch Das Blinkenlights

 Now that you dragged the code onto the blinkie, it will reboot, and run your code!

 YOU HAVE JUST PROGRAMMED THE INTERNET OF THINGS!

-(I mean, it's basically true.
-All humor aside, this is your first step into embedded systems development.
-Unless you're Amy, in which case, this is, like, old hat.
-Why are things "old hat?"
-Are old hats *bad*?
-I digress.)

 `:bunny-star-power:`